grislyeye/grislyeye.com/content/blog/humanocentric-fantasy/humanocentric-fantasy.md

 ### Agra

 <aside>OK, you got me, descendants are a bit magical.
-I've made peace with it here because it's pretty subtle.</aside>
+I've made peace with it here because it's subtle.
+It's low fantasy, not no fantasy after all.</aside>

 How far have the mighty Ancestors fallen that they must partake of the dead to sustain themselves.
 Take Agra, who haunts the cemetery in the coastal village of Thurrock, picking delicate folds of decrepit flesh off the bones of the dead.
 All so that he might escape the circle of reincarnation his kind are trapped in.